-This sets the optimal timings for items 2-5, depending on the memory modules that you are using.
-Default setting is [By SPD], which configures items 2-5 by reading the contents in the SPD (Serial Presence Detect) device.
+This sets the optimal timings for SDRAM related fields, depending on the memory modules that you are using.
+Default setting is [By SPD], which configures the subsequent 3 items by reading the contents in the SPD (Serial Presence Detect) device.
 The EEPROM on the memory module stores critical parameter information about the module, such as memory type, size, speed, voltage interface, and module banks.
-Configuration options: [User Define] [7ns (143MHz)] [8ns (125MHz)] [By SPD]
+Configuration options: [User Define] [7ns(143MHz)] [8ns(125MHz)] [By SPD]